 Stornoway airport is located on the Isle of Lewis, which is the most Northerly island of the Outer Hebrides.
 It’s the largest and busiest airport in the area.
 This means that there is a wider range of places to fly from.
-The most flights to Stornoway are from Glasgow with 27 flights a week with Loganair on their 50 seat Saab 2000 aircraft.
-It’s easy to combine a trip to the Outer Hebrides with a few days in Edinburgh thanks to the Loganair’s 10 flights a week on the slightly smaller 34 seat Saab 340.
+The most flights to Stornoway are from Glasgow with 27 flights a week.
+These are with Loganair on their 50 seat Saab 2000 aircraft.
+It’s also easy to combine a trip to the Outer Hebrides with a few days in Edinburgh thanks to the Loganair’s 10 flights a week on the slightly smaller 34 seat Saab 340.
 You can also fly with Loganair from Inverness (18 flights a week) and with Flybe (operated by Eastern Airways) from Aberdeen (5 flights a week).
 Finally, as I mentioned earlier on, for summer 2018 Loganair have a new flight from Manchester that operates once a week on a Saturday.

 Loganair – Scotland’s Airline